CBS-SI/DST/README.md

 ## Accessing Statistics Denmark (DST) Portal

 A test on on data security must be passed to get a certification to access Denmark’s Data Portal.
-It test that you know the information in the section above based on [Rules for data safety under the microdata scheme hereunder rules for transferring analysis results and sanctions in case of data breach](https://www.dst.dk/Site/Dst/SingleFiles/GetArchiveFile.aspx?fi=38014105383&fo=0&ext=forskning).
+It test that your DTS security and privacy knowledge.

 Steps: